nickklos10/Three-Tier-Distributed-Web-Application/README.md

 # Three tier distributed Web App for an Enterprise system

-A servlet/JSP-based multi-tiered enterprise application using a Tomcat container that allows client and root-level users to execute SQL queries and updates with specific business logic implementation.
+A servlet/JSP-based multi-tiered enterprise application using a Tomcat container that allows clients, accountants and root-level users to execute SQL queries and updates with specific business logic implementation.

 ## Table of Contents
 - [Introduction](#introduction)